-In the past ten years, laws and policies for environmental protection in China have moved towards stricter compliance and stronger enforcement.
+The laws and policies for environmental protection in China have moved towards stricter compliance and stronger enforcement.
 The basic laws in China governing environmental protection in the mineral industry sector of the economy are the Environmental Protection Law, the Environment Impact Assessment Law and the Mineral Resources Law.
 The State Administration of Environmental Protection and its provincial counterparts are responsible for the supervision of implementation and enforcement of environmental protection laws and regulations.
 Provincial governments also have the power to issue implementing rules and policies in relation to environmental protection in their respective jurisdictions.
 Applicants for mining rights must submit environmental impact assessments and those projects that fail to meet environmental protection standards will not be granted licenses.

 In addition, after exploration the licensee must perform water and soil maintenance and take steps towards environmental protection.
-After the mining rights have expired or the concessionaire stops mining during the permit period and the mineral resources have not been fully developed, the concessionaire shall perform water and soil maintenance, land recovery and environmental protection.
-After closing, the mining enterprises shall perform water and soil maintenance, land recovery and environmental protection in compliance with mine closure approval reports, or must pay the costs of land recovery and environmental protection in compliance with mine closure approval reports, or must pay the costs of land recovery and environmental protection.
+After the mining rights have expired or the concessionaire stops mining during the permit period and the mineral resources have not been fully developed, the concessionaire shall perform water and soil maintenance, land recovery and environmental protection in compliance with the original development scheme, or must pay the costs of land recovery and environmental protection.
+After closing, the mining enterprises shall perform water and soil maintenance, land recovery and environmental protection in compliance with mine closure approval reports, or must pay the costs of land recovery and environmental protection.